SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 There are two ways that a constructor can be defined.

-One way is defining a constructor after the definition of the type.
+* One way is defining a constructor after the definition of the type.
-These kind of constructors are called outer constructors.
+  These kind of constructors are called **outer constructors**.
 It is much like defining a new method for a function, except that it must use one of the already existed constructors for creating a new object.
 And generally, the type name followed by a tuple of the field names is the automatically provided default one.

-And the other is defining a constructor inside the definition of the type.
-These kind of constructors are called inner constructors.
+* And the other is defining a constructor inside the definition of the type.
+These kind of constructors are called **inner constructors**.
   Once a inner constructor is defined, the automatically provided default constructors mentioned above will not provided.

 ```Julia